humanprotocol/human-protocol/README.md

 ├── packages
 │   ├── apps
-│   │   ├── escrow-dashboard                 # A UI that queries The Graph for escrow data │   ├── core                                 # EVM compatible smart contracts for HUMAN │   ├── examples
+│   │   ├── escrow-dashboard                 # A UI that queries The Graph for escrow data │   │   ├── faucet-server                    # Faucet server
+│   │   ├── fortune                          # Fortune application
+│   │   ├── job-launcher                     # Job launcher server, and UI
+│   │   ├── meta-code-verify                 # Browser extensions to verify code
+│   │   │                                      running in the browser against a
+│   │   │                                      published manifest
+│   ├── core                                 # EVM compatible smart contracts for HUMAN │   ├── examples
 │   │   ├── cvat                             # An open source annotation tool for labeling video and images │   │   ├── fortune                          # An example application that combines all the core │   │   │                                      components of HUMAN
-│   │   ├── launcher                         # A reference implementation of a Job Launcher
-│   │   ├── oracles                          # Reference implementations for Recording and Reputation oracles
 │   ├── sdk
 │   │   ├── python
 │   │   │   ├── human-protocol-sdk           # Python SDK to interact with Human Protocol